 Lind was first settled in 1888 on a relatively barren area along the Northern Pacific Railway's main line by Dugal and James Neilson.
 The sight had previously been selected in 1881 for a station (an old boxcar) and section house and was named Lind by the railroad although the exact origin of that name has been lost.The first Lind Post Office was established November 13, 1886 with Charles Jell as the postmaster.
 Receiving mail was really quite simple.
 The Ritville postmaster would put mail on the train and the postal clerk would throw the bag off as they passed through Lind.
 The new settlers, waiting patiently for the train, would open the bag and the settlers would dig through the mail hoping to find a letter for themselves.
 (Can you imagine doing that now?).
 For unknown reasons, service stopped on October 26, 1887, & reopened in 1889 with James Neilson as the Postmaster.
 It was the first post office with the newly incorporated town.

 I am still researching records and trying to find the names of all the post masters who served Lind.
-I'm gonna work back from our current Post Master.
-If you can help fill in the blanks, I'd appreciate it!
+Working back from our current post master, Carin.

 Loren C. Jensen, 02/19/2005

 William L. Ewing, Officer in Charge

 Charlie Schutz, 01/16/1935 Matthew Elmer Morgan, 06/12/1922 Maury Hayden, 07/29/1913 Judson J. Marriman, 05/9, 1898 James Nielson, 06/21/1889 Charles Jell, establish November 13, 1886

 Mr. & Mrs. Judson J. Merriman, early homesteaders and postmaster.
 In 1898, Judson ecame a postmaster and built a 12X14 office to house the postal business as well as his private real estate business.
 To operating the fourth class post office, his first year's earning reached $290.